roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "Ah isn't that sweet," Jamal chuckled.

  Rhianna defended us.
 "It's actually pretty fucking cool.
 A couple who have allowed each other such sexual freedom without the jealousy and petty bullshit that usually stunts relationships."
-Report_Story #15
+5